molily/molily.de/_posts/2019-02-03-testing-angular.md

 - It renders the content (`ng-content`) and templates (`ng-template`) that are passed.
 - It binds data to form controls and allows the user to edit the data.
 - It talks to Services or other state managers.
-- It uses routing information like the current URL and its parameters.
+- It uses routing information like the current URL and URL parameters.

 All these tasks need to be tested properly.